How Do I Get My Website Found by AI Search Engines?

 4. Get mentioned on other websites

-Start with the free ones: Google Business Profile, Bing Places, industry directories, and relevant trade association listings.
+Start with the free ones: Google Business Profile, Bing Places, industry directories, and trade association listings.
 Every mention helps.

 5. Submit your site to Bing